 Every employee in an organization must regularly upgrade his/her competencies to remain competitive.
 However, organizations must ensure they provide a platform for employees to do so.
 Gone are the days of classroom training.
 Today training is individual, interactive and focused to achieve a set objective.
 An experienced HR manager will understand that the training needs of an organization cannot be standardized for all employees.
 A training calendar is evolved based on the gap analysis between the required competency and available competency of an employee.
 If not automated, this is almost an impossible task.

-PeopleWorks Talent Management Solution helps you automate processes like Talent acquisition, On-boarding, Competency Mapping, Performance Appraisal, Training and Employee Communication.
-A cloud based HCM solution, PeopleWorks Talent Management Solution is committed to provide you a solution that keeps your workforce and organization competent in a competitive market.
+PeopleWorks Talent Management Solution helps you automate processes like Talent Acquisition, On-boarding, Competency Mapping, Performance Appraisal, Training and Employee Communication.
+A cloud-based HCM solution, PeopleWorks Talent Management Solution is committed to providing you a solution that keeps your workforce and organization competent in a competitive market.